Alan Sugar: Political involvement

-In February 2009, the Evening Standard journalist Andrew Gilligan claimed that Sugar had been approached to be the Labour candidate for Mayor of London in 2012.
-Sugar subsequently ridiculed the claim in an interview with The Guardian.
-But, during Prime Minister Gordon Brown's cabinet reshuffle on 5 June 2009, the BBC reported that Sugar would be given a life peerage and had been offered a job as the government's "Enterprise Champion".
+From 1997 until 2015, Sugar was a member of the Labour Party.
+In 2001, he was one of Labour's top 50 donors, giving £200,000 to its head office.
+In February 2009, the Evening Standard journalist Andrew Gilligan reported that Sugar had been approached to be the Labour candidate for Mayor of London in 2012.
+Sugar subsequently ridiculed the suggestion in an interview with The Guardian.
+During Prime Minister Gordon Brown's cabinet reshuffle on 5 June 2009, the BBC reported that he would be given a life peerage and had been offered a job as the government's "Enterprise Champion".
 On 7 June 2009, Sugar sought to clarify the non-political nature of his appointment.
 He stated that he would not be joining the government, that the appointment was politically neutral, and that all he wanted to do was help businesses and entrepreneurs.
 On 20 July 2009, he was made Baron Sugar, of Clapton, in the London Borough of Hackney.
 He made his maiden speech in the House of Lords on 25 November 2009.

+In 2011, Sugar donated a total of £69,000 to Labour or to leader Ed Miliband's office, but the following year he defied party rules to implore the public to not vote for its candidate for London Mayor, Ken Livingstone.

 In August 2014, Sugar was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

-From 1997 until 2015, Sugar was a member of the Labour Party and also one of its largest donors.
-On 11 May 2015, four days after the 2015 United Kingdom general election, he announced that he was leaving the party.
+According to the BBC in 2015, Sugar had donated £163,827 to Labour since Ed Miliband had become leader in 2010, but on 11 May 2015, four days after the Conservative Party won that year's general election, Sugar announced that he was leaving Labour.
 He issued a statement to say:

+From 11 May 2015 to 8 October 2017, he sat in the House of Lords as a non-affiliated peer.
+Since 9 October 2017, he has sat as a crossbencher.

-Before the 2016 London mayoral election, Sugar claimed that he is popular politically, and repeatedly urged the public to not vote for Sadiq Khan.
-Khan won.
+Before the 2016 London mayoral election, Sugar said that he is popular politically, and repeatedly urged the public to not vote for the eventual winner, Labour candidate Sadiq Khan.